 It's a fantastic initiative & it was an honour to be with such distinguished supporters of the charity at the semi-finals & an even greater honour to see the work of the young members of our community — Clarke Carlisle, Chairman, Professional Footballers' Association.

 We had a wonderful time last night and the children so enjoyed the experience.
-Obviously the icing on the cake was the winning of the award for runners up ‘Best Presentation’.
-They are now thoroughly — Mrs. Green – Year 9 Manager at Collingwood College
+Obviously the icing on the cake was the winning of the award for runners up ‘Best Presentation’. — Mrs. Green – Year 9 Manager at Collingwood College

 Thank you Janelle for organising such a fantastic opportunity for our girls.
 I know Sara found it such an interesting and valuable experience.